-- (1) a social security number; - driver's license number, state identification card number, or tribal identification card number; - (3) an account number or credit or debit card number in combination with any required security code, access code, or password that would permit access to a person's financial account; - (4) medical record information as defined in § 33-19-104; - (5) a taxpayer identification number; or - (6) an identity protection personal identification number issued by the I.R.S.
+- (1) a social security number; - driver's license number, state identification card number, or tribal identification card number; - (3) an account number or credit or debit card number in combination with any required security code, access code, or password that would permit access to a person's financial account; - (4) medical record information as defined in Mont.
+Code Ann. § 33-19-104; - (5) a taxpayer identification number; or - (6) an identity protection personal identification number issued by the I.R.S.

 The term does not include publicly available information from federal, state, local, or tribal government records.
 Mont.
-Code § 30-14-1704(4).
+Code Ann. § 30-14-1704(4)(b).

 Unauthorized acquisition of computerized data that materially compromises the security, confidentiality, or integrity of personal information maintained by the person or business and causes or is reasonably believed to cause loss or injury to a Montana resident.
-Good faith acquisition of personal information by an employee or agent of the person or business for the purposes of the person or business is not a breach of the security of the data system, provided that the personal information is not used or subject to further unauthorized disclosure.
-Mont.
-Code § 30-14-1704(4).
+Good faith acquisition of personal information by an employee or agent of the person or business for the purposes of the person or business is not a breach of the security of the data system, provided